ZhgChg.Li

 Solution:

-• Delete all old Certificates and Profiles from the Keychain
+• Delete all old Certificates and Profiles in the Keychain

 • Find the certificate in the Keychain of the computer where the Certificate was originally created, export it as a .p12 file, and install it on the problematic computer.